 A forensic science technician is a member of the team that investigates crimes.
-He or she gathers and documents, or analyzes, physical evidence from crime scenes.
+They gather and document, or analyze, physical evidence from crime scenes.
 This evidence may include fingerprints, blood, hair, and bullets.

-Also called a crime scene investigator (CSI), crime scene technician, criminalist, or forensic scientist, a forensic science technician may specialize in crime scene investigation which entails the collection and cataloging of evidence.
+Also called a crime scene investigator (CSI), crime scene technician, criminalist, or forensic scientist, a forensic science technician may specialize in crime scene investigation that entails the collection and cataloging of evidence.

-Alternatively, he or she may specialize in laboratory analysis which involves using scientific methods to identify and classify evidence.
+Alternatively, they may specialize in laboratory analysis that involves using scientific methods to identify and classify evidence.

 - Most forensic science technicians work full time.

 - Those who want to work in this field can look forward to an excellent job outlook.
-The U.S. Bureau of Labor Statistics predicts that employment will grow much faster than the average for all occupations through 2024.
+The U.S. Bureau of Labor Statistics predicts that employment will have an average growth rate of 17 percent through 2026, which is much faster than the average of 7 percent for all occupations.

 The Truth About This Occupation